Differences and Similarities of Persian VS Arabic Language

 Similarities Between Persian VS Arabic Language

-Persian and Arabic exhibit several similarities due to centuries of shared history.
-After the arrival of Islam to Iran, Iranian scholars had a significant impact on the scientific development of the Muslim world.
+Persian and Arabic have several similarities due to centuries of shared history.
+After Islam arrived in Iran, Iranian scholars had a significant impact on the scientific development of the Muslim world.

 Grammar and Pronunciation